-The Holoscan SDK provides the Data Flow Tracking APIs as a mechanism to profile your application and analyze the fine-grained timing properties and data flow between operators in the graph of a fragment.
+The Holoscan SDK provides the Data Flow Tracking APIs as a mechanism to profile your application and analyze the data flow between operators in the graph of a fragment.

-Currently, data flow tracking is only supported between the root operators and leaf operators of a graph and in simple cycles in a graph (support for tracking data flow between any pair of operators in a graph is planned for the future).
+Currently, data flow tracking is only supported between the root operators and leaf operators of a graph (support for tracking data flow between any pair of operators in a graph is planned in the future).